 But bear did not look so certain.

-Jonathan Ledgard, from a forthcoming children's story about an iceberg slipping down the planet from the North Pole to the Equator
+Jonathan Ledgard, author, from a forthcoming children's story about an iceberg slipping down the planet from the North Pole to the Equator

 Video: Minik Rosing